USEPA/WNTR/documentation/hydraulics.rst

 is :math:`0`.
 In certain scenarios, this can cause the Jacobian matrix of the set of hydraulic equations to become singular (when :math:`q=0`).
-To overcome this limitation, the WNTRSimulator splits the domain of :math:`q` into six segments to create a piecewise smooth function.
+To overcome this limitation, the WNTRSimulator splits the domain of :math:`q` into segments to create a piecewise smooth function.

 .. as presented below.